Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_contract.md

 pragma solidity ^0.8.6;

 contract NumberChanger {
-  uint256 number
+  uint256 number;

   function getNumber() public views returns(uint256) {
     return number;
   }

   function setNumber(uint256 _number) public {
-    number = _number
+    number = _number;
   }
 }
 ```

-Now we written a smart contract that allows the number to be stored and updated on the blockchain
+We now have written a smart contract that allows the number to be stored and updated on the blockchain

 ## Hardhat